-URL Encoding Special Characters: The Complete Reference Table
+URL Encoding Special Characters: Quick Reference

 Reference table of URL-encoded special characters: spaces, &, =, ?, #, /, @, and more.
 Includes both %XX values and when each character needs encoding.